 Aloof, intelligent, affectionate, playful, stubborn, reserved, protective

 The American Chow Bulldog is a hybrid breed, a cross between the stocky American Bulldog and the charismatic Chow Chow.
 These regal and dignified dogs can be notoriously aloof one second and incredibly friendly the next.
-This is likely due to the unique mix of parent breeds, with Bulldogs being playful and affectionate and Chows being more reserved and guarded.
-Indeed, a great way to get to know this hybrid breed a little better is to take a brief look at their parents.
+This is likely due to the unique mix of the parent breeds, with Bulldogs being playful and affectionate and Chows being more reserved and guarded.

-If the qualities of both these parent breeds sound appealing, the American Chow Bulldog may be just the dog for you.
-This hybrid breed combines the best traits of their parents for a truly unique dog.
-Read on below to find out more about this distinguished pooch.
+If the qualities of both their parents sound appealing, the American Chow Bulldog may be just the dog for you.
+They combine the best traits of their parents, and you can keep reading to find out more about this distinguished pup.

-The American Chow Bulldog usually inherits most of their physical characteristics from their American Bulldog heritage.
+The American Chow Bulldog usually inherits most of their physical characteristics from their American Bulldog parent.
 They typically have a short, smooth coat, large square head, and short legs like a Bulldog.
-Their Chow heritage comes through in their personality, though, and they can be aloof and stubborn at times.
+Their Chow heritage comes through in their personality, and they can be aloof and stubborn at times.

-That being said, if you are up for the challenge, they are sweet, loyal, and affectionate dogs.
-Once you break through their stubborn and aloof exterior, you’ll find a dignified pooch that has a great deal of love to give.
+However, if you are up for the challenge, they are sweet, loyal, and affectionate dogs.
+Once you break through their stubborn and aloof exterior, you’ll find a dignified dog that has a great deal of love to give.

-While most dogs have 42 teeth, the Chow is born with an extra 2, making them the only dog breed with 44 teeth.
+While most dogs have 42 teeth, the Chow is born with two extra, making them the only dog breed with 44 teeth.
 Once they lose their puppy teeth, they ultimately end up with the standard 42.
-Chows are also famous for their black tongue, but what most people don’t know is that they are not born with this unique trait.
-Chows are born with pink tongues like all other dogs, and the tongue only goes black at around 8-10 weeks of age.
+Chows are also famous for their black tongue, but most people don’t know that they are not born with this unique trait.
+Chows are born with pink tongues like all other dogs, and the tongue only goes black at around 8 to 10 weeks of age.
 The only other breed known to sport a black tongue is the Chinese Shar-Pei.

-American Bulldogs and their ancestors, Old English Bulldogs, have long been used as working dogs too.
-They were primarily used for hunting, and they were on the brink of extinction before the feral pig population in the Southern U.S.A. got out of hand.
-These powerful dogs were the only means that the settlers had of reducing the pig population, as there were no natural predators in the area.
+American Bulldogs and their ancestors, Old English Bulldogs, have long been used as working dogs.
+They were used mainly for hunting and were on the brink of extinction before the feral pig population in the Southern U.S.A. got out of hand.
+These powerful dogs were the only means the settlers had of reducing the pig population since there were no natural predators in the area.

-While not much is known about the origin of American Chow Bulldogs, most breeders agree that they originated in the early 1990s, making them a fairly new designer breed.
-This was a time when developing new designer breeds was becoming a popular practice, and this unique hybrid was born.
+While not much is known about the origin of American Chow Bulldogs, most breeders agree that they originated in the early 1990s, making them a relatively new designer breed.
+This was when developing new designer breeds was becoming a widespread practice.

 Temperament & Intelligence of the American Chow Bulldog 🧠

-American Chow Bulldogs are well known for being aloof, stubborn, and hard-headed animals, yet they have an affectionate streak that rivals most fluffy lapdogs.
-These dogs are extremely loyal and have an unwavering dedication to their owners and families (even if they don’t always show it!).
+American Chow Bulldogs are known for being aloof, stubborn, and hard-headed animals, yet they have an affectionate streak that rivals most fluffy lapdogs.
+These dogs are incredibly loyal and have an unwavering dedication to their owners and families (even if they don’t always show it!).

-Many mistake their bullish looks and powerful muscular build for a dog with more brawn than brains, but this simply not true — these dogs are highly intelligent and sensitive.
-This intellect is what you can lean on when training, as their inherent stubbornness can make training a real challenge, even for experienced dog owners.
-They make great guard dogs, not least because of their intimidating appearance, but they are highly alert too.
-They are not prone to barking for no reason, so when they do bark, you’ll know something’s up.
+Many mistake their bullish looks and robust muscular build for a dog with more brawn than brains, but that isn’t true.
+They are highly intelligent and sensitive.
+You can have issues with their intellect when training since their inherent stubbornness can make training a real challenge, even for experienced dog owners.
+They make excellent guard dogs, not onlybecause of their intimidating appearance, but they are highly alert, too.
+They are not prone to barking for no reason, so you’ll know something’s wrong when they do bark.